Kieran McGeary

 Kieran McGeary is an Irish Gaelic footballer who plays for the Pomeroy club and the Tyrone county team.
 Following Tyrone's All-Ireland win in 2021, he was picked by the Sunday Game panel as the footballer of the year.

-In December 2021, he won his first All-Star Award and was also named as the All Stars Footballer of the Year.
+In December 2021, he won his first All-Star Award and was also named as the GAA/GPA Footballer of the Year.